MSallermann/chemfit/docs/src/usage/mpi.rst

 .. note::

-    To run with ``ChemFit`` with MPI, you need a working MPI installation -- duh!
+    To run ``ChemFit`` with MPI, you need a working MPI installation -- duh!
 If you're on a cluster, consult its documentation.
 You can of course also install MPI on your local machine.

     Further, you need to have ``mpi4py``, which is an optional dependency installed with ``pip install chemfit[mpi]``.